elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - ... a grand blaze of red eyes and crabs ...
-- {:.i2} seeding to see flies, palaver, bad memories
+- {:.i2} a seeding to reap flies, palaver, bad memories
-- {:.i2} tracks, termites, fevers to heal, wrongs to straighten,
+- {:.i2} tracks, termites, fevers-to-heal, wrongs-to-straighten,
 - {:.i2} an alligator yawn
 - {:.i2} a gargantuan injustice.

 - {:.sp} The Chorus.

-- I feel the stars softening in my flesh, roe, moons, the
+- I feel the stars softening in my flesh, roe, moons,

 ---